Hotpoint dishwashers rated

 How much do Hotpoint dishwashers cost?

-Hotpoint dishwashers tend to be one of the cheapest compared with other dishwasher brands.
+Hotpoint dishwashers tend to be some of the cheapest compared with those from other dishwasher brands.
 We've tested Hotpoint models that cost between £200 and £460.
+The average spend on a Hotpoint dishwasher, according to the Which? members we surveyed, was £311.

 Choosing the best Hotpoint dishwasher

 Hotpoint offers full-sized, slimline and integrated dishwashers.
-Its full-sized dishwashers come with a capacity of up to 150 items.
+Its full-sized dishwashers have a capacity of up to 150 items.
 This is particularly generous for a full-sized dishwasher (the most items you can usually fit in are 140).

 The useful features and specifications of Hotpoint dishwashers vary depending on the price of the machine and how recently it was launched.
-Some include delayed-start functionality, which lets you set a cycle to start at a later time.
-This is handy if you like to put your machine on to run overnight.
-Plus some models include useful extra programs, such as a quick wash or intensive wash.
+Some have a delayed-start function, which lets you set a cycle to start at a later time.
+This is handy if you like to put on your machine to run overnight.
+Some models also include useful extra programs, such as a quick wash or intensive wash.

-You can compare the programs and specs on our top-scoring Hotpoint dishwashers by browsing our Best Buy dishwashers.

-You can contact Hotpoint by calling its support line on 03448 224 224 or visiting its website: www.hotpoint.co.uk.
+You can contact Hotpoint by calling its support line on 0344 822 4224 or visiting its website: hotpoint.co.uk.